nhoening/fjd/README.rst

 The ``fjd-recruiter`` creates worker threads on one or more machines.
 The ``fjd-worker`` processes announce themselves in the ``workerqueue`` directory.
 The ``fjd-dispatcher`` finds your jobs in the ``jobqueue`` directory and pairs a job with an available worker.
 It then removes those entries from the ``jobqueue`` and ``workerqueue`` directories and creates a new entry in ``jobpods``, where workers will pick up their assignments.

+Then, the dispatcher calls your executable script and passes the file that describes the job to it as parameter on the shell.
+Your script simply has to read the job file and act accordingly.

-All of these directories exist in ``~/.fjd`` and will of course be created if they do not yet exist.
+All of these directories mentioned above exist in ``~/.fjd`` and will of course be created if they do not yet exist.

 Job files
 ------------

-A job file should adhere to the general configuration file standard, where ``fjd`` only has some requirements for the ``control`` section, where you specify which command to execute and where results should go.
+A job file should adhere to the general `INI-file standard <http://en.wikipedia.org/wiki/INI_file>`_.
+``fjd`` only has some requirements for the ``control`` section, in which you specify which command to execute and where results should go.
 Here is an example::

     [control]